wolfpup-software/hx-js/hx-core/README.md

 ## why

-`Hx-core` separates a hypermedia request from the a hypermedia response by using DOM `events`.
+`Hx-core` defines a barrier between hypermedia requests and responses with DOM `events`.

-Hacker pups can tailor their own response to an `hx-event`.
+Hacker pups can tailor their own response to an `hx-request` event without "espressive" apis and middleware gymnastics.

-It also avoids "espressive" apis and middleware gymnastics.
+WOOOF!